Classical Ballet Program

 Advanced students are taught original Balanchine, Bolshoi and Royal Ballet variations, pas-de-deux and solos to give them a learned repertoire of their own.

-Ballet Technique for Jazz Dancers
+Ballet Technique for Teens and Jazz Dancers

 For the jazz dancer without ballet training and the teen who cannot, or does not, want to commit to more than one day a week, Ballet technique is a class that helps provide the training that can allow a student to move up into intermediate and advanced levels.
 All dance styles have ballet technique at their core and this class will help students with basics necessary for leaps, turns, body awareness and the language of dance.
 This class is also recommended for the recreational dancer wishing to take one class per week.